-Approach and departure procedures are a critical phase of an instrument flight.
+Approach and departure procedures are critical phases of an instrument flight.

-Knowing how to depart from an airport using the instruments and arriving at an airport following the instrument approach procedure, and land the aircraft safely will make you an excellent instrument pilot.
+Knowing how to depart from an airport using the instruments, arriving at an airport following the instrument approach, and safely landing the aircraft will make you an excellent instrument pilot.

 There are many elements to study for instrument pilots.
 But remembering the procedures and applying them will distinct you from other pilots.

-There are two sources of leaning IFR flying procedures that I find very useful for instrument flying:
+There are two sources of learning IFR flying procedures that I find very useful for instrument flying:

 - Secrets of Instrument Approaches and Departures by Rod Machado.